open5e/open5e/source/combat/actions.rst

 holding onto the spell's magic requires concentration.
 If your concentration is broken, the spell dissipates without taking effect.
-For example, if you are concentrating on the *web* spell and ready *magic missile*, your *web* spell ends, and if you take damage before you release *magic missile* with your reaction, your concentration might be broken.
+For example, if you are concentrating on the :ref:`srd:web` spell and ready :ref:`srd:magic-missile`, your :ref:`srd:web` spell ends, and if you take damage before you release :ref:`srd:magic-missile` with your reaction, your concentration might be broken.

 Search